 Lysander says he'll protect Helena from Hermia, which starts the whole mess up again.

-Now Helena says that Hermia was a vixen and, though she's little, she's fierce.
+Now Helena says that Hermia was always feisty when they were younger and, though she's little, she's fierce.

 Now Helena and Hermia can catfight alone.
 Helena decides she's a faster runner than Hermia and flees rather than face Hermia's fists (and eye-scratching fingernails).